stnolting/neorv32-verilog/README.md

 > [!NOTE]
 > The [verification workflow](https://github.com/stnolting/neorv32-verilog/actions/workflows/main.yml)
-converts a pre-configured setup of the latest NEORV32 version into a Verilog netlist and tests the result by running an [Icarus Verilog](https://github.com/steveicarus/iverilog) simulation.
+converts a pre-configured setup of the latest NEORV32 version to Verilog and tests the result by running an [Icarus Verilog](https://github.com/steveicarus/iverilog) simulation.
 The generated Verilog code for the default processor configuration can be downloaded as [CI Workflow artifact](https://github.com/stnolting/neorv32-verilog/actions).